-One major aspect of type 2 diabetes insulin resistance.
+One major aspect of type 2 diabetes is insulin resistance.
 At least in the early stages of the disease, you're producing plenty of insulin, but because of the resistance, the insulin doesn't work very well.
 (Type 1 diabetes is an autoimmune disease and results in insulin deficiency.)

 Thus one would think that any treatment that reduced insulin resistance would be beneficial, and in general that is true.
-However, a paper published in Diabetes suggests that in a specific subset of type 2 patients, insulin resistance could be protective.
-First author, Christopher J Nolan, kindly sent me the full text of the article.
+However, a 2015 paper published in Diabetes suggests that in a specific subset of type 2 patients, insulin resistance could be protective.

 One point made in the article is that type 2 patients are a heterogeneous group.
 They range from obese to normal weight, and from producing a lot of insulin to producing very little, and this diversity may be one reason the results of various large clinical studies may differ.

 The subset of patients the authors are concerned with are those who are overweight or obese, with severe insulin resistance, eating more calories than they require, and having high A1C levels, for example in the 9's and 10's.

-The authors argue that under these conditions, insulin resistance in the heart cells is protective, keeping the heart cells from becoming overloaded with nutrients, which in excess can damage the heart cells.
+The authors argue that under these conditions, insulin resistance in the heart cells is protective, keeping the heart cells from becoming overloaded with nutrients, which can damage the heart cells.

 But because we also know that high blood glucose (BG) levels are damaging, some of these patients are given huge doses of insulin in an attempt overcome the insulin resistance and bring their BG levels down.
-The result, the authors suggest, is that the heart cells take up too much glucose and fatty acids and are damaged by the resulting glucotoxicity and lipotoxicity.
+The result, the authors suggest, is that the heart cells take up too much glucose and fatty acids and are damaged by the resulting toxicity.

 They suggest that this could explain the results of the ACCORD study, which seemed to show that "tight control" resulted in higher mortality, although further analysis showed that the patients who did worse were those who tried to get their A1C levels down but didn't succeed.
 Many of these patients used insulin to try to do so.